 Venom Immunotherapy: Stinging Insect Allergy Treatment

-Fall is in full force here in the northwest, and many of us are soaking up the final dry months before winter sets in by spending time outdoors.
-If you are one of the many people who are severely allergic to stinging insects, you may be nervous to come in contact with the insects that are active this time of year; but with venom immunotherapy, there’s hope.
+Fall is in full force here in the Pacific Northwest, and many of us are soaking up the final dry months before winter sets in.
+If you’re one of the many people who are severely allergic to insect stings, you may be nervous to come in contact with the many insects that are active this time of year.
+But with venom immunotherapy, there’s hope.

 It’s normal to have a physical reaction to an insect bite or sting.
 Common symptoms include the following: